josageof/trellodash/README.md

 Save the file and start adapting your board (if you haven't already) making the lists contain keywords that identify them as "TO DO", "DOING" and "DONE".

 Make sure to use the SumUP trello power-up and setting an effort for each card.
-One way is to use a Fibonacci sequence for this.
+One way is to use a Fibonacci sequence for this: https://www.scrum.org/resources/blog/practical-fibonacci-beginners-guide-relative-sizing

 The next step is to configure the config.py file according to your board:
 * Configure the "stage_list" dictionary according to the defined keywords that will be present in the titles of the kanban lists.